Lucyann Ashdown - Treasurer and Membership Secretary

 I came into chaplaincy as a Methodist minister.
 The Methodist Church in Ireland kindly gave me permission to serve in chaplaincy, having been stationed in different circuits across the island.
 It is a real privilege to do what I do – with regards to chaplaincy I am particularly concerned with spiritual care and chaplaincy becoming more visible and better understood by everyone within healthcare and beyond.
 Outside chaplaincy I live with my wife Sandra and our three daughters who provide lots of fun and distraction, along with our dogs Sparkey and Sadie, and not forgetting Georgie the tortoise.
 I am happiest when cooking for others, or on a run or a walk.

-Gary Windon - Website Manager
+Gary Windon - Chair of the Executive Committee and Website Manager

 Email: gary.windon@ahpcc.org.uk